Preparing for a job interview? If so, you should practice answering typical interview questions.

-You don't need to memorize an answer but do review these typical interview questions, so you know what you'll be asked, and have an idea of how you will respond.
+The goal of anticipating interview questions isn’t to memorize responses, but rather to get comfortable talking about these topics.
 This advance preparation will help you feel more confident and less on the spot during the interview.

-Top 20 Common Interview Questions and Examples of Answers
+20 Most Common Interview Questions and Best Answers

 Start with these questions you'll most likely be asked at a job interview, plus the best answers.
 Then review other questions specifically related to the position, so you're prepared to ace the interview.

 What They Want to Know: Asking about you is a way to break the ice at an interview and make you feel more comfortable.
 It's also a way for the interviewer to determine if you're a good fit for the job.

 Before you go on an interview, consider what you want to say when you're describing yourself to potential employers.
 Creating an elevator speech, which is a quick synopsis of your background, is a good way to prepare a response.

 I’m an electrician with ten years of experience in residential construction.
 After earning my electrician’s certificate at ABC Tech, I apprenticed with Jones Brothers, and then they hired me as a journeyman electrician.
 Four years later I earned my certification as a master electrician.

 More Answers: Interview Question: “Tell Me About Yourself”

 2. What were your responsibilities?